torqueforge/rentpath-2015-april/timeline_day_2.md

 ### They Do -> 99 Bottles, DRY to Extract class

-### Create SOLID posters

-15:00

-- Have them count off from 1-5 or S-D (S O L I D)
-- Give them 35 minutes to take a 5 min break and then do 30 mins research
-- Have them give 5 minute presentations (this is a great opportunity for them to nourish their inner playwrights)
-- Their presentation should include a definition, examples (in code and/or in life) and places in class or in their own applications where they follow/break the rule.

 *SHORT BREAK*

 ### DEMO 99 Bottles, Conditional to Polymorphism

-#### Factory method in Bottles

-Create the factory method.
-In Bottles, add:
-`bottle_number_for(number)` to return `BottleNumber.new(number)`

-Use the factory method.
-In Bottles#verse add:
-`bottle_number = bottle_number_for(number)`

-and replace calls one at at time until forced to:

-`next_bottle_number = bottle_number_for(bottle_number.successor)`

-then finish replacing.

-- Why can't I just say bottle_number.successor, ie, just ask a BottleNumber for its successor?
-Because successor returns a Fixnum, not a BottleNumber.

-- This is a Liskov violation
-- Don't try to fix it now, just note it
-- I would prefer to just ask the object I know for something and have to answer be right
-- Don't want to get the result and have to do something to it
-- This is just like the problem of #amount needed to return a 'capitalizable'

 16:00